Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 In the article, I assumed an hourly rate of $21.60 that you would need to convert one lead to an appointment resulting in a cost per (appointment) lead of $86.40.

-The article didn’t factor in the time you would first need to manually collect those leads from different FSBO websites.
+The article didn’t factor in the time you would need to manually collect those leads from different FSBO websites.

 This time and cost of your time will be saved if you use Vulcan 7 since it is done for you.